mnugter/rql/README.md

 * contains(&lt;property>,&lt;value | expression>) - Filters for objects where the specified property's value is an array and the array contains any value that equals the provided value or satisfies the provided expression.
 * excludes(&lt;property>,&lt;value | expression>) - Filters for objects where the specified property's value is an array and the array does not contain any of value that equals the provided value or satisfies the provided expression.
 * limit(count,start,maxCount) - Returns the given range of objects from the result set
+* like(property, pattern) - Search for the specified pattern in the specified property.
 * and(&lt;query>,&lt;query>,...) - Applies all the given queries
 * or(&lt;query>,&lt;query>,...) - The union of the given queries
+* not(query) - negation
 * eq(&lt;property>,&lt;value>) - Filters for objects where the specified property's value is equal to the provided value
 * lt(&lt;property>,&lt;value>) - Filters for objects where the specified property's value is less than the provided value
 * le(&lt;property>,&lt;value>) - Filters for objects where the specified property's value is less than or equal to the provided value